 The practice had risk assessments to minimise the risk that could be caused from substances that are hazardous to health.
+Recommendations to store some hazardous substances in a lockable cabinet had been actioned.

 Information to deliver safe care and treatment